adamdennis98/adamdennis98.github.io/_pages/nflanalysis.md

   overlay_filter: "0.5"
   caption: "Photo credit: [**unsplash.com/@rileyhphotos**](https://unsplash.com/@rileyhphotos)"

-excerpt: "As an avid american football fan and supporter of the Atlanta Falcons, this page will host some statistical analysis that has helped me manage a range fantasy football teams in leagues that I compete in with friends from across the UK.
+excerpt: "As an avid american football fan and supporter of the Atlanta Falcons, this page will host some statistical analysis that has helped me manage a range fantasy football teams.
 Stay tuned for updates on how I compiled my dataset, analysed relevant stats and used this to make team decisions!"

 sidebar:
 - text: "More content coming soon!"